avp55/Wasabi/README.md

 * Smooth animation transitions throughout
 * Skeleton loading for all pain points
 * Focus on well designed, reusable components
+* Transitioned most components to use Hooks, vs the previous React lifecycle management
 * Full mobile support

 # New - Desktop View